boyd109/boyd109.github.io/blog/learning/tau1.md

 **4 stream:** You start in September, and go on co-op in winter.
 This means you look for co-op in the SAME term you join Waterloo.

 **8 stream:** You start in September, and go on co-op in spring.
 This means you have one school term, then look for co-op in winter (alongside being in school).
 Math has two variations of this in SEQ1 and SEQ2.
 They are pretty similar and I'll treat them as the same.
+Note co-op in spring ihas the most opportunities but also is the most competitive.
+That is another reason why I prefer 12 stream over 8 stream.

 **12 stream:** You start in September, and go on co-op in fall.
 This means you have two school terms, then look for co-op in spring (alongside being in school)